anuragkollikkara/DNS-Recon-script/README.md

 # DNS-Recon-script
-it will collect all  the DNS records like  A,CNAME,MX,TXT,AAAA Records
+This script will collect all  the DNS records like  A,CNAME,MX,TXT,AAAA Records

 # INITIATION